hazard-10/diff_pd_public/README.md

 > What this repo implemented
 * Core solver's forward and backward pass using shape targeting
 * Attaching 'zero-rest-length' springs as initialization mentioned in Sec 5.1.
-Which you will find in utility_starfish.ipynb
+Which you will find in `python/example/utility_starfish.ipynb`
 * support for dirichlet boundaries, useful for regions closesly related to bone movements.
 * numerical checks for the solver

 > What is different, but still works
 * Used hexadralization instead of tetrahedralization, conforming to Yang et al. 2022
+* The repo didin't construct the hexahedrals from BCC lattices.
+But directly gnerated a voxelized mesh then find the correspondance by shortest distance between trimesh vertices and hexa volume centers.
+Will update to lattice method in the future.

 > What is missing
 * Paper used mutliple simulation instance during training to speed up (when you have a batch size of 8, you will need 8 instances to handle simulation).
 I don't have any clues on how to implement that on a single computer with the diffpd architecture.
 Any hints are welcome.